Estimated reading time: 4 minutes

-John Maxwell’s seventeen teamwork laws will definitely improve your approach to team building.
+John Maxwell’s seventeen teamwork laws will improve your team-building approach.
 These laws aim to help you get more work done with the input of your team members.
 Briefly, some of these laws that have most impacted my life are:

 “Individuals play the game.
 But teams win championships” Chinese Proverb

-- The law of significance: This law outlines the significance of taking on tasks as a team.
-He quotes a Chinese proverb that says, “Individuals play the game.
+This law outlines the significance of taking on tasks as a team.
+He quotes a Chinese proverb, “Individuals play the game.
 But teams win championships”.

-- The law of the big picture: Each member of the team should be willing to take up various roles to help the common good.
-Importantly it emphasizes the importance of achieving goals instead of focusing on the roles played.
+Each team member should be willing to take up various roles to help the common good.
+It emphasizes the importance of achieving goals instead of focusing on the roles played.
 This requires some adaptability in team members.

-- The law of the niche: Team members should stick to roles that help them add the most value to the team.
-This is with respect to their skill set.
+Team members should stick to roles that help them add the most value to the team.
+This concerns their skill set.

-- The law of Mount Everest: This law outlines that the greater the challenge, the greater the need for an effective team.
-Build the strength of the team in order to develop the ability to take on greater challenges in the future.
+This law outlines that the greater the challenge, the greater the need for an effective team.
+Build the strength of the team to develop the ability to take on more significant challenges in the future.

-- The law of chain: Just as the chain depends on the bonds that the links have so does the team.
-A weak link negatively influences the quality of the team, and leaders should be able to raise the bar high enough to either train the weak links to be stronger or to put it bluntly – replace the weak links.
-Leadership in teams involves tough decision making on the part of leadership.
+Just as the chain depends on the links’ bonds, so does the team.
+A weak link negatively influences the quality of the team, and leaders should be able to raise the bar high enough to either train the weak links to be stronger or, to put it bluntly – replace the weak links.
+Leadership in teams involves tough decision-making on the part of leadership.

-- The law of the catalyst: A catalyst is people within the team who are not afraid to go after what they want.
-Such people need to stay motivated as they can act as a source of motivation for the rest of the team.
+A catalyst is people within the team who are not afraid to go after what they want.
+Such people need to stay motivated as they can be a source of motivation for the rest of the team.
 They help the team stay on its toes.

 Create a difference in your employees’ effectiveness that’s apparent to everyone in the company.
 When you get people focused on their strengths, results improve immediately.
 And by making them aware of what they should individually improve—without taking away from their motivation—results keep improving for years.